 Mythological Dictionaries and Encyclopedias

-In the world of Mythology, the name Arthur Cotterell pops up everywhere.
-We have come to believe in him.
+In the world of Mythology, the legendary name Arthur Cotterell pops up everywhere.
+We have started to believe in him.
 Perhaps one day we shall be able to prove his existence.
 Meanwhile we regard his name as a trademark.
-His DICTIONARY OF WORLD MYTHOLOGY (Oxford University Press, 1979) and ENCYCLOPEDIA OF MYTHS AND LEGENDS (Oxford University Press, 1989) are very highly regarded - and the latter is not just a copy of the former.
+His DICTIONARY OF WORLD MYTHOLOGY (Oxford University Press, 1979) and ENCYCLOPEDIA OF MYTHS AND LEGENDS (Oxford University Press, 1989) are very highly regarded — and the latter is not just a copy of the former.

 Nothing is ultimate.
 The moment a title has this word in it, the first thing you seek won’t be there.
 However THE ULTIMATE ENCYCLOPEDIA OF MYTHOLOGY (Lorentz, 1999) is by Arthur Cotterell and Rachel Storm so can be warmly recommended.
 It is a great book to dip into.
 Well laid-out and lavishly illustrated.
 Every coffee table should have one.
 But this ultimate book does not ultimately cover Africa, the Americas or Oceania.